 Lynn will become a certified Body Adapt coach and lead a healing support group for survivors of domestic violence through Asian Women United.
-The purpose of the group is to help survivors regain their strength and help them process the trauma that is in their body.
+The purpose of the group is to help survivors regain their strength and help them process the trauma that is held in their bodies.

-A returning WFMN Innovator, Cheniqua is planning the Women of Color and Indigenous Women Summit, with WFMN Innovator Aurin Chowdury, for women of color and Indigenous women who are interested in policy work.
+A returning WFMN Innovator, Cheniqua is planning the Women of Color and Indigenous Women Summit, with WFMN Innovator Aurin Chowdhury, for women of color and Indigenous women who are interested in policy work.

 Teighlor will continue expanding their project, The Black Disability Collective, an online media campaign that educates and creates spaces for black folks with disabilities.